|

 BANDAR SERI BEGAWAN, THURSDAY, 29/07/2021 - Brunei Religious Officers Student Association or more commonly known as BruROSA, once again, organised Unsung Heroes for the sixth time this year, circulating the theme, 'In Giving We Receive'.
 The event was held for two days, on the 28th and 29th of July 2021 at the Muslimah parking area of Jame' Asr Hassanil Bolkiah Mosque.

 Unsung Heroes is a charity drive organised by BruROSA as part of our summer break project in which our key objective is to show our gratitude to construction workers who have been diligent and hard-working to boost the blossoming of the nation’s infrastructure by providing them with donations which include long shelf life foods, lunch packs and clothing.
 The project aims to raise awareness in understanding the less fortunate and encourages people to be fair and impartial regardless of their religion, ethnicity and social class in the society.
 On the first day of the event, 10 BruROSA members gathered at the parking area of Jame' Asr Hassanil Bolkiah Mosque at 9 in the morning.
 Members of BruROSA started collecting donations from the public from 10 am until 4.30 pm.
 Further donations were received during the second day with the support of 10 BruROSA members and 21 volunteers.
 From this donation drive, BruROSA successfully collected a great amount of long shelf life foods such as rice and cooking essentials, drinks, lunch packs and men's casual clothing.
 The packaging of the donations was distributed into 7 groups which consist of BruROSA members and volunteers.
 By 11.30 am, all groups went ahead to their designated sites to hand out the donations to the migrant workers and returned to Jame' Asr Hassanil Bolkiah Mosque around 1 pm.
 The donations were successfully distributed to a total of 272 migrant workers coming from 5 construction sites, including Regent's Square, Kiarong Flats, Kg Salar, Jerudong and Garbage Disposal Site at Rimba.
 From participating in this event, BruROSA hopes that everyone has reaped benefits by expanding their perspective and improvising their inner character, just as this year's theme implies, 'In Giving We Receive'.
 The Brunei Religious Officer Students Association, or more distinctively, known as BruROSA is an association of religious officers from across the UK and EIRE that deals with the religious welfare of all Bruneian students studying in the UK and EIRE.
 Currently, the Association has 14 Executive Committees and 30 Religious Officers from all Bruneian societies in the U.K. and EIRE.
 Other than Unsung Heroes, BruROSA also organises various annual events such as Kem Ibadah, Khatam Al-Quran, Photography and Writing Competitions.
 In the future, the association hopes to organise more events to increase the networking opportunity for students of different backgrounds as well as to help promote cultural diversity.
+BANDAR SERI BEGAWAN, MONDAY, 26/07/2021 – Brunei Religious Officers Student Association (BruROSA) and Brunei Students Union (BSUnion) have conducted an unprecedented forum on Fostering Brunei’s Cultural Diversity held at Dewan Silaturrahim, Pusat Belia.
+This forum was open to the public members, BSUnion members and members of other Bruneian student associations.
+As we’re living in a multicultural and diverse society, there are certain principles and values that we need to hold on to ensure a peaceful and harmonious way of living.
+Values and principles such as inclusivity, respect, kindness, and open-mindedness are pertinent in creating a healthy environment and welcoming society.
+Hence, our team has conducted this forum to initiate conversations that revolve around tackling diversity, respecting people of different cultural backgrounds and understanding the meaning of identity-stressing more on how this can foster cultural diversity.
+The forum started with an opening prayer recited by Izz Khan, a member of the Entrepreneur Team, followed by a welcoming remark presented by the President of BruROSA, Fikri Ali.
+Four invited speakers starred as the focal point of this forum.
+One of them attended the forum virtually by giving his speech through a pre-recorded video: Micheal Shie (Bruneian graduate from Durham University).
+The three remaining speakers, on the other hand, attended the forum physically.
+They are Joshua Belayan (Director of Sponsorship at Asean Youth Advocates Network), Dr Hoon Chang Yau (Associate Professor and Director of CARe at UBD and Adjunct Research Fellow at the University of Western Australia) and Ustaz Khairul Nazif (Assistant Lecturer of the Usuluddin Faculty at UNISSA).
+Izz Khan, an undergraduate studying Law with Criminology at the University of Manchester, moderated this forum.
+At the end of the conference, Izz Khan recited the closing prayer followed by delivery of the closing speech by the President of BSUnion, Ikhwan Hirwana.
+[Tap the photo for captions!]
+Speakers and moderator receiving gifts from President of BruROSA, Fikri Ali and President of BSUnion, Ikhwan Hirwana

 BANDAR SERI BEGAWAN, THURSDAY, 10/6/2021 – Due to the ease of COVID-19 restrictions in Brunei Darussalam, the BruROSA committee has taken the opportunity to organise a Hari Raya potluck gathering known as 'Majlis Rumah Terbuka BruROSA' which takes place at Event Space, Kiulap.
 Bruneian students studying in the UK & Eire, Australia, Malaysia & Cairo were invited to this event.
 The main aims of this event are to strengthen the connection, diversify & expand the network among study abroad students.
 Prophet Muhammad SAW (May Peace Be Upon Him) said: "Whoever believes in Allah and the Last Day should maintain good relation with his kindred."
 (HR Al-Bukhari) The event was officially commenced with a welcoming speech delivered by the Vice President of BruROSA, Shahirah Bakar followed by the recitation of Doa Selamat by the Head of Media Team, Rizwandy Ramli.
 Before beginning the feast, a short pop quiz was hosted by the Head of Writing Team, Sayyidah Masri.
 The pop quiz comprises questions related to BruROSA to introduce BruROSA's background to the guests.
 Three participants have successfully answered the questions correctly & won prizes for the quiz- Ihsan from BSCM, Syahirah from BSUnion, and Amal Zafirah from BruLeics.
 After finishing the pop quiz, guests begin to savour the wide variety of food and beverages served.
 Apart from the feast, there were three activities prepared and organised by the BruROSA team which are Paper Ketupat Weaving Competition, Pertandingan Teka-Teki Kuih Raya and Duit Raya Treasure Hunting.
 First activity: Paper Ketupat Weaving Competition The first activity was hosted by the Head of the Writing Team, Sayyidah Masri and facilitated by the Vice President, Shahirah Bakar.
 Ketupat Weaving Competition is a paper weaving competition that demands the creativity and crafting skills of participants.
 In this competition, participants will have to create paper weaved patterns using materials provided such as colour paper, scissors, glitter glue and colourful beads.
 This activity allows the students to practice & appreciate the Malay tradition of ketupat weaving and uncover their crafting talent.
 This art and craft activity can also be a way to relieve post-exam stress and have some fun!
 Five students volunteered to participate in this competition.
 The participants followed the guidance from the activity facilitator, Shahirah Bakar and have successfully crafted their very own paper weaved patterns.
 The finished products were voted by the guests and Zafirah from BruCairo won the best paper weaved pattern.
 Second activity: Pertandingan Teka-Teki Kuih Raya The next activity was hosted by the Head of Writing Team and facilitated by other BruROSA committee.
 This competition is a guessing game in which participants were blindfolded to guess the name of kuih raya that they have tasted.
 This game consists of five rounds and one bonus round.
 Thus, in total, the participants guessed 6 Hari Raya delicacies which are Kek Mata Kucing, Tart Nanas, Kek Batik, Kuih Nona Manis, Kek Lumut and Biskut Siput.
 Participants will be rewarded a point with each correct guess.
 Ribhan from BSUAusNZ was announced as the winner of the game as she accumulated the highest number of points.
 Third Activity: Duit Raya Treasure Hunting Following the Teka-Teki Kuih Raya activity is the Duit Raya Treasure Hunting game.
 The Head of Entrepreneur Team-Najdah Rahman hosted this final activity.
 Five Duit Raya packets containing eid money were hidden around the place of the event and the guests had to hunt the Raya packets according to the clues given by the game host.
 At the end of the game, five lucky guests managed to find the hidden Raya packets with joy.
 Before concluding the event, the BruROSA committee has chosen the top three best-dressed male and female guests.
 After final voting, Afiq from BSCM won the best dressed for the male category whereas Adriana from BruYork won the best dressed for the female category.
 The event was concluded with a closing remark delivered by the Vice President of BruROSA, Shahirah Bakar followed by the recitation of Surah Al-'Asr by the Head of Media Team, Rizwandy Ramli.
 Alhamdulillah, this event was an amazing opportunity for the students to get to know BruROSA and also network with the others.
 A big shoutout to the Hannani Shukry, a member of the Media Team for being in charge of designing the photobooth and decorating the space.
 BruROSA hopes to hold this event again in the future, inshaaAllah!
 Welcoming speech delivered by Vice President, Shahirah Bakar Variety of appetizing food & refreshing beverages served for the Hari Raya feast Male guests pose for a group photo Finished products of paper weaved patterns Blindfolded participants in Pertandingan Teka-Teki Kuih Raya Duit Raya Treasure Hunt game hosted by the Head of Entrepreneur Team, Najdah Rahman